Shoes South Africa Charitable Trust

 Shoes South Africa Charitable Trust has been formed to raise funds from within the Footwear Industry of SA and through it's International Export Customers.

-All the profits generated from “Soul of Africa” will be donated to Shoes South Africa Charitable trust and be used to fund Khulani and in the future to establish and run aids orphanages and self-help projects in Kwazulu-Natal.
-For more details, click here.
+All the profits generated by the Shoes South Africa Charitable Trust will be used to establish and run orphanages and self-help projects in Kwazulu-Natal for children whose parents have passed away from aids.